AlexLabram/Bonsai/WGCourse/README.md

 # Bonsai on a Budget

-This folder contains courseware relating to my "Bonsai on a Budget" workshop, to be presented at Walworth Gardens in April '23.
+This folder contains courseware relating to my "Bonsai on a Budget" workshop, as presented at Walworth Garden in April '23 and '24.

-Currently this is limited to my presenters' notes, but I hope to add useful images, diagrams, reference tables etc as I produce or obtain them.

 <details>